 This federated version of e-Val – researchfish® – was launched in 2012.
 This system not only works across funders, but has added functionality to further streamline how information is entered, making it easier for researchers to provide feedback on their outputs and outcomes.
 As at October 2015, there are more than 100 research organisations and funders using researchfish®, including more than 50 medical research charities and almost 40 universities.

-The tenth data-gathering period took place in 2018 and the data are currently being analysed.
+The eleventh data-gathering period took place in 2019 and the data are currently being analysed.

 Researchers may enter their data at any time, however, can only submit their reports during the submission period.